Overly dynamic systems scare me yet again

 In my opinion, something that "dynamic" doesn't belong in the critical path for a service which I am going to depend on.
 I had no idea that things had been running in such a way that you could just cram arbitrary data in there unless everyone had been very careful about how things worked.

 Anyone who had to work in web hosting support with a bunch of people who were fiddling with PHP remembers the horror that was register_globals.
 Allowing user-supplied data to just casually mix with the rest of the system just scares the hell out of me.
-Talking about whitelisting or blacklisting things just scares me more.
+Talking about "allow some, deny the rest" or "deny all, allow some" in this arena just scares me more.

 My own approach is to have a static SQL query in my code which looks like this: